Enjoy the First Three Chapters of BLOOD & WHISKEY

 He grabbed the man by the throat and swung the blackjack directly into his face.

 With that first hit, he was no longer in a nightclub in Chicago; he was kneeling in the mud on a cold, cloudy day in France in 1918, jamming the tip of his bayonet into the carotid artery of some nameless, faceless young man who didn’t even speak his language, making sure he was dead, otherwise he’d get up and try to kill Nick again.
 The wind had whipped that day, almost freezing the tears on his cheeks he’d been so ashamed of.
 He’d killed before, but this was different.
-The man below him hadn’t done anything to him.
+The young soldier beneath him hadn’t done anything to Nick.
 He hadn’t taken food from his plate, hadn’t threatened his sister, hadn’t slighted him in any way.
 He’d just been wearing a uniform different from his own, and wandering through a wooded area, separated from his battalion and lost.
 He’d put up his hands to surrender, but Nick had already pulled the trigger on his M1903 Springfield, two quick squeezes.
 Too late.

 One of the bullets had hit the kid square in his chest, the other in his shoulder.
 When Nick had reached him, blood had been fountaining out of the kid’s mouth, his eyes huge and rolling.
 Nick had never seen anything like it before, and had dropped to his knees, dumbfounded.
 But as the seconds ticked by and the horrible moment went on, and still the kid lived, the stream of blood burbling up and out of his mouth with every breathing reflex of his destroyed lungs, Nick had known he needed to do something to put the young man out of his misery.

 The humming sound filled his ears, then his brain.